mcohen01/node-quickbooks/README.md

 <a name="reportClassSales" />
 #### reportClassSales(options, callback)

-Retrieves the ClassSales Report from Quickbooks
+Retrieves the ClassSales Report from QuickBooks

 __Arguments__